The K-process on a tree as a scaling limit of the GREM-like trap model: Acknowledgments

-LRF would like to thank the CMI, Universit\'e de Provence, Aix-Marseille I for hospitality and support during several visits in the last few years where this and related projects were developed.
-VG thanks NUMEC-USP for hospitality.
+This paper contains results of the PhD thesis of R.~J.~Gava, supervised by the other authors.
+The authors thank an anonymous referee for what can be construed as a careful and thorough reading of an earlier version of this work, leading to many suggestions and a few corrections which much improved the presentation.
+They also thank NUMEC for hospitality.
+The work of L.~R.~G. Fontes is part of USP project MaCLinC and FAPESP project NeuroMat.
+He would like to thank the CMI, Universit\'e de Provence, Aix--Marseille I for hospitality and support during several visits in the last few years where this and related projects were developed.